dakhama-mehdi/Check-ISO-Authenticity/README.md

 CheckISO is an open-source tool available as PowerShell script, standalone EXE, and Microsoft Store application.

-It allows you to verify Microsoft installation sources and automatically calculate ISO hashes using trusted official libraries containing hundreds of known references.
+It allows you to verify Microsoft and linux installation sources and automatically calculate ISO hashes using trusted official libraries containing hundreds of known references.

 <table>
 <tr>